If you’re trying to do more with less these days, you’re not alone.

 COMMUNICATE: While we always advocate for pre-survey communication, “make the purpose clear” is a critical step for this project.
 Getting buy-in from organization leaders ensures that this project will result in valuable results — be sure you have champions before you move forward!
 Partner with your peers, key leaders, and outstanding communicators in your organization to get everyone on board.
 Don’t make any assumptions about who’s reaching out — reach out to everyone!
 Help them to understand why this project is important and how it will benefit their own projects — both the amount of responses and quality of data they collect — while improving (or at least not straining!) the relationships they have with their most important stakeholders.
 You might even engage your finance team as project cheerleaders — nobody’s more excited about saving money and maximizing resources!

-COLLECT: The SOS itself is a pretty simple form — and yes, there’s a template for that (coming soon to your Sogolytics survey bank!)!
+COLLECT: The SOS itself is a pretty simple form — and yes, there’s a survey template for that!
 The core questions:

 - Who are you reaching out to?